clacson95/weather-api-dashboard/README.md

 ## Usage

+There are two methods to use this application:

-Use the link above to access the deployed application.
+1. Use the link above to access the deployed application.
+2. Fork the repository, clone the repository, or download the ZIP file to access the code for yourself.
+This will require you to have a text editor.
+I recommend Visual Studio Code, but there are a plethora of other options available.
+    * Open the app in your browser.

 ## License